rachanamule/Housing_Data/README.md

 =======
 =======
 2. Reason why they selected their topic
-The US housing market is relatively interesting and there were low interest rates during the covid period.
+The US housing markeßt is relatively interesting and there were low interest rates during the covid period.
 Did that led to an increase in purchase of homes?
 >>>>>>> 9929dbd793fa8b235970cb123db25a5a939173f2